 James “Wayne” Smith passed away May 25, 2019 at the age of 78.
 He is survived by his wife of 58 years, Carolyn; children Marsha Taylor, Kim Philley and husband Tim of Robert Lee, TX; Stephen Smith and partner Robert Cordero of Palm Springs, CA; beloved grandchildren, Tessa and Lydia Tritt, Sarah Headrick and husband Rob, and Logan Philley; sisters Nancy Sweatt and Judy Wiechman; sisters-in-law Jean and Marie Tillman.
 Preceded in death are parents James O. Smith and Ethel Wardlow Smith, step mother Reatha Tillman Smith, brothers Bobbie and Larry Tillman.
 Wayne touched many others throughout his life and his extended family reaches far and wide.

-To send flowers in memory of James “Wayne” Smith, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James “Wayne” Smith, please visit our Heartfelt Sympathies Store.

 Wayne was born in Stantonville, TN on October 11, 1940.
 His parents relocated to Washington, IL when he was a young boy, and he quickly made new friendships that lasted throughout his life.
 He was a graduate of Washington Community High School, and attended Freed-Hardeman University in Henderson, TN.
 Wayne returned to Washington to marry his high school sweetheart and raise his very own family.